“My spouse was supportive and he gave me the freedom to come to this decision myself”

 Khatun says she had heard about family planning services and menstrual regulation services available at the Upzila Health Complex from other women in her small village.
 She discussed the option of undergoing menstrual regulation with her husband.

-“My spouse was supportive and he gave me the freedom to come to this decision myself,” she says.
+“My spouse was supportive and he gave me the freedom to come to this decision myself,” Khatun says.

 “If this service was not available then I would have carried on with the pregnancy.
-It would have been embarrassing, though,” explains Khatun.
+It would have been embarrassing, though,” she explains.
 “It is embarrassing to have another child at this age.”